-Soliciting feedback from clients is something that most businesses do.
-But few businesses analyze this feedback and implement what’s best quick enough.
-More often than not, you can ascertain legitimate problems and issues in your business by monitoring customer feedback.
-Early stage customers, especially, can give you invaluable insights to fix your business before it reaches the masses.
-It could be that your app is overly complex, or your supply-chain has leaks leading to delayed deliveries.
+Gathering feedback from clients is something that most businesses do.
+But few businesses analyze this feedback properly and use the information.
+Issues in your business can be uncovered and addressed by monitoring customer feedback.
+Early stage customers especially, can give you invaluable insights for growing and improving your business.

-When working with customers, it’s essential to usability test your product to understand how people are using it.
-If people are misusing it or struggling consistently, then your web or app design warrants a change.
+When working with customers, it’s essential to undertake usability testing on your products to understand how people are interacting with them.
+If people are misusing them or consistently coming unstuck then your web or app design needs changing.

 3. Enable live chat on your website

-This is similar to what Samsung has now applied to improve customer experience.
-They chose to set-up Acquire live chat and automated messaging to reduce delays and improve the quality of customer conversations.
+Samsung has applied something similar, using Acquire live chat and automated messaging to reduce delays and improve the quality of customer conversations.

 4. Leverage customer intelligence

-In the past, marketers may have relied heavily on customer personas and intuitive assumptions to make predictive decisions about customer behavior, but that age is now over.
+In the past, marketers may have relied heavily on customer personas and intuitive assumptions to make predictive decisions about customer behavior, but that time has passed.
 Big data has transformed marketing forever.
-Customers now expect communication from brands to be personal and do not tolerate irrelevant or untimely messaging.
+Customers now expect communication from brands to be personal and have little regard for irrelevant and untimely messaging.

 Consider Hershey’s Happygrams as an example.
-They tracked posts with frustration and dissatisfaction indicators and responded with personalized, positive messages.
+They tracked posts using frustration and dissatisfaction indicators, responding with positive, personalized messages.
 The result was 92,000 impressions and a 60% growth in market share for the brand.
 That’s the power of personalization.

-If you want to launch a similar campaign of your own to improve customer relationships, you could do so by monitoring conversations using a tool such as Brand24.
-Monitor sentiments and keywords to identify important opportunities and make powerful conversations.
+If you want to launch a similar campaign, you could use a tool such as Brand24, monitoring sentiments and keywords to identify important opportunities and start powerful conversations.

 5. Build trust through transparency

-Many companies shroud their operations with secrecy, leaving customers in the dark on how they function.
-While companies have a good reason for doing this, customers may not understand what exactly you are trying to do.
-That’s why many marketers highly recommend earning customer trust by letting them in on the information that you can share with them.
+Many companies shroud their operations in secrecy, leaving customers in the dark as to how they function.
+While companies may have a good reason for doing this, customers might not understand what exactly they are trying to do.
+That’s why many marketers highly recommend earning customer trust by letting them in on information that you can share.

-This is particularly true when it comes to information such as pricing and your brand’s affiliations.
-People like to know who they’re dealing with, and whether you divulge this formation or not, customers will find a way to get to it.
+This is particularly true when it comes to information such as your brand’s affiliations or pricing.
+People like to know who they’re dealing with, and whether you openly divulge this formation or not, customers will find a way to get it.